6 Best German Grammar Books for Effective Offline Learning

 What to Look for in a German Grammar Book

-Simply picking up any German grammar book won’t necessarily help you.
-It’s all about what you need as an individual student.
-To help you find the best book out there, we’ve put together a list of the traits and components you’ll want to look for:
+To help you find the best book out there, I’ve put together a list of the traits and components you’ll want to look for:

 - Fluency level indicator: Most books will indicate in some way what levels they’re targeting.
 Do some self-reflection and figure out your current German level, then pick out a book that matches where you are.

-- Table of contents: A simple table of contents will allow you to quickly interpret whether the book focuses on those topics you want to cover or if it’s geared toward different learning goals.
-You’ll want to take a peek at the grammar topics you’ll explore throughout the book.
+- Table of contents: A simple table of contents will allow you to quickly interpret whether the book focuses on those topics you want to cover.
 Make sure it mentions the areas you’re concerned about improving.
-If the book in your hand costs you $100 but it only covers two or three topics you’re interested in, it might not be the best deal for your money.

 - Complete vocabulary lists: The majority of mastering a language comes in building a strong and varied vocabulary.
 The more words you can learn and apply in your own reading, writing and speaking, the better your German will get.

 - Fun elements: Speaking of enjoyable, games can be a great way to work with the grammar lessons you’ve studied in a way that doesn’t feel like a chore.
-The best grammar books aren’t all work and no play.
 Look for books with fun cultural lessons and self-guided activities to keep you entertained and motivated.

 Top German Grammar Books for Your Home Library